angshuman80/refund-status-service/README.md

-# refund-service
+# refund-status-service
 Refund Status Service

 ## Overview
-The Refund Service is a Spring Boot application designed to manage and provide tax refund status for users.
+The Refund Status Service is a Spring Boot application designed to manage and provide tax refund status for users.
 It integrates with external services like IRS and AI-based prediction models to fetch and predict refund details.
 The service uses DynamoDB as its database and follows best practices for error handling and logging.

 ---